scrabbletank/farhome-rules/book-docs/rules-book.md

 | Hero | ![](https://i.imgur.com/tOlBtko.png) | ![](https://i.imgur.com/tOlBtko.png) | ![](https://i.imgur.com/3QNjHck.png) | ![](https://i.imgur.com/3QNjHck.png) | ![](https://i.imgur.com/tjkXQRp.png) | ![](https://i.imgur.com/tjkXQRp.png) |

 ### Calculating a Roll
 After making a roll add up all your successes and critical successes, negating any failures and critical failures.
 Keep in mind that critical rolls count as both 2 successes and a critical.
 For example, 2 failures can negate the successes from a critical success, but it doesn't remove the critical part of that roll.
 Some abilities allow you to reroll dice or change the result of a die which can change the outcome of your roll.
-Almost every roll is contested by either the GM adding challenge dice to your roll or by another creatures roll.
+Almost every roll is contested by either the GM adding challenge dice to your roll or by another creature's roll.
 The roll is a success if you have more successes than your opponent, with ties favoring the defender if there is one, or the most neutral action

 Remember that rolls contested by a creature can change the outcome of your roll.
 The defenders criticals negate any criticals you have in your roll.
 For example, if you have more total successes than the opponents roll, but they rolled more criticals than you, the action succeeds but does not trigger any critical effects.

 #### Determining What Dice to Roll
 With the exception of defense rolls, your attributes and proficiencies determine what dice you roll.
 Defense rolls use defense and superior defense dice, while other rolls use superior, enhanced, normal, bad, and terrible dice.
 Wound dice are used to determine how much damage an action does, such as hitting a goblin with a sword or casting the _Firebolt_ spell.

 Rolls that use your attributes roll dice depending on your attribute and proficiency scores, with different skills using different attributes and proficiencies.
-For example, attacking with melee weapons uses your Strength attribute and has a different proficiency score depending on if your using a one-handed or two-handed weapon.
+For example, attacking with melee weapons uses your Strength attribute and has a different proficiency score depending on if you're using a one-handed or two-handed weapon.
 For attribute rolls you start with 5 normal dice.
 For every attribute point you have replace a normal die with an enhanced die.
 Next, for every proficiency point you have, replace an enhanced die with a superior die.
-Proficiency does not replace normal dice, therefore you only benefit from a proficiency score equal to or less than your attribute score.
+Proficiency does not replace normal dice; you only benefit from a proficiency score equal to or less than your attribute score.

 In the case where you have a negative number for your attribute score, replace a normal die with a bad die.
 If your proficiency score is negative, replace an enhanced die with a normal die, or a bad die with a terrible die.